GModal/pd2jack/clients.md

 ## Other versions of Swap

-Other versions can be found (and future client examples) can be found as "release assets" with each major release of pd2jack.
+Other versions (and future client examples) can be found as "release assets" with each major release of pd2jack.
 As those become less alpha, they'll be moved to the *client* folder.

 (The c versions work well, but there hasn't been time to construct makefiles, etc.)